Battle of Konna: Recapturing the Konna from the terrorists

-On the evening of January 16, the French-Malian forces launch the offensive on Konna.
-400 Malian soldiers commanded by Colonel Dacko leave Sévaré, supported by forty or so French Special Forces soldiers, including a dozen Marine Commandos of the 1st RPIMa.
-In the late afternoon, they clash with Salafist groups near Dengaourou village, located in a wooded area, about forty kilometers from Konna.
-The fight will continue throughout the night.
-Two Malian soldiers were killed at the beginning of the clash, including one by a sniper.
-However, the positions of jihadists were identified by the French special forces and reported to the Malian artillery, including multiple BM-21 rocket launch trucks.
-Salafists were crushed by artillery fire, a total of 14 of their pickups were destroyed.
-The jihadists retreated after several hours of fighting, but they were pursued by helicopters.
-Shortly before dawn, the two Mi-24 Malians attacked a group of twelve pickups and destroyed four.
-On the side of the French, a Tiger and a Gazelle neutralize two other vehicles.
-The losses of jihadists were unknown, only four bodies were found according to French soldiers, while a Malian captain told AFP the day after the fight that six Islamists were killed, eight of their vehicles captured and several destroyed.
+On the evening of January 16, the French-Malian forces launched the offensive on Konna.
+400 Malian soldiers commanded by Colonel Dacko left Sévaré, supported by forty or so French Special Forces soldiers, including a dozen Marine Commandos of the 1st RPIMa.
+In the late afternoon, they clashed with Salafist groups near Dengaourou village, located in a wooded area, about forty kilometers from Konna.
+The fight continued through the night.
+Two Malian soldiers were killed at the beginning of the clash, including one by sniper fire.
+However, the positions of jihadists were identified by the French special forces and reported to the Malian artillery, which included multiple BM-21 rocket launch trucks.
+The salafists were crushed by artillery fire, and a total of 14 of their pick-up trucks were destroyed.
+After several hours of fighting, the jihadists retreated, and were pursued by helicopters.
+Shortly before dawn, the two Mi-24s attacked a group of twelve pickups and destroyed four.
+Additionally, a French Tiger and Gazelle neutralized two other vehicles.
+The losses of jihadists were unknown, and only four bodies were found according to French soldiers, while a Malian captain told AFP the day after the fight that six Islamists were killed, eight of their vehicles captured and several more destroyed.
 In view of the number of pickups destroyed, their actual losses were probably greater, with jihadists having probably taken away most of their dead.
 On the evening of January 17, French and Malian troops regained possession of Konna, abandoned by Islamist troops.
-The Malian forces entered the first, around 17 hours, followed by three French vehicles and four Malian vehicles that closed the march.
-The military is acclaimed by the people who brandish Malian and French flags.
-On the morning of the 18th, only eight Islamists were still in the city, four flee to Douentza by stealing two motorbikes, and the four others flee after threatening with their weapons young people who wanted to lynch them.
+The Malian forces entered the first, at around 17 hours, followed by three French vehicles and four Malian vehicles that closed the march.
+The military was welcomed by residents who brandished Malian and French flags.
+On the morning of the 18th, only eight Islamists were still in the city, and four of them fled to Douentza by stealing two motorbikes, while the four others fled after threatening with their weapons young people who wanted to lynch them.
 The next day the city was entirely controlled by the Franco-Malian forces.
 On 18 January, the Malian army released a statement claiming to have complete control of Konna again.
-The claim was confirmed by residents of Konna.
+The claim was also confirmed by residents of Konna.